 - Help achieve your institution’s community investment goals

-- Application process allocates funds for homeownership based on program eligibility, not on competitive scoring
+- Offers funds for homeownership based on program eligibility, not on competitive scoring

 Key Features and Guidelines

-The Bank expects to set aside a percentage of its annual AHP contribution each year to fund the IDEA Program.
+The Bank expects to set aside a percentage of its annual AHP contribution each year to fund the IDEA Program and will reserve funds for households on a first-come, first-served basis until funds allocated to each program for the year have been exhausted.

 Application deadlines and materials are typically posted on the Bank's website at the beginning of the year.